Abhishank005/SRGAN-Based-Video-Enhancement-using-Single-Image-Super-Resolution/README.md

 # SRGAN Based Video-Enhancement-using-Single-Image-Super-Resolution

-In this project,we have used a pretrained Super-Resolution Generative Adversarial Networks(SRGAN) Model.
+In this project, we have used a pretrained Super-Resolution Generative Adversarial Networks(SRGAN) Model.
 We provide a low resolution video as input and get Super Resolved Video as output.
 The Steps for running the Model in Google Colaboratory are as follows-

 ## STEP-1
 Clone the following repository in your Notebook, which consists of Pretrained SRGAN Model-